Do you ever feel like you are being watched? Well, maybe you are.

 Here are some reasons your spouse may be spying on you:

-- Cheating: they may think you are having an affair – looking for evidence;
+- Cheating: they may think you are having an affair and are looking for evidence;

-- Are you drinking, doing drugs? ; may use for custody purposes
+- Are you drinking or doing drugs?
+They may use for custody purposes;

 - Squirreling away finances;

-- Saying you are working, but you are not;
+- Saying you are not working, but you are;

-- Spending time with people your spouse does not approve of;
+- Spending time with people (online or otherwise) your spouse does not approve of;

-Whatever the reason, it’s an unhealthy behavior.
+Whatever the reason, spying is an unhealthy behavior.
 For people going

-aware and consider your own investigation if you suspect your spouse is
+Be aware and consider your own investigation if you suspect your spouse

 or custody battle.